Robert Garcia (California congressman)

-Robert Julio Garcia (born December 2, 1977) is an American educator and politician serving as the U.S. representative for California's 42nd congressional district since 2023.
-A member of the Democratic Party, he served as the 28th mayor of Long Beach, California from 2014 to 2022.
-Garcia was both the city's youngest and first elected openly LGBT mayor, as well as the first Latino to hold the office.
-He is the second person of color to be mayor of Long Beach, after Republican Eunice Sato, a Japanese-American who served from 1980 to 1982.
-Garcia is the first Peruvian-American to be elected to Congress, and is one of the first two fully Latino LGBT members of Congress (along with George Santos).

-A former member of the Long Beach City Council, Garcia was vice mayor from 2012 to 2014.
+Robert Julio Garcia (born December 2, 1977) is an American politician serving as the U.S. representative for California's 42nd congressional district since 2023.
+A member of the Democratic Party, he served as the 28th mayor of Long Beach, California, from 2014 to 2022.
+He was both the city's youngest and first elected openly LGBT mayor, as well as the first Latino to hold the office.
+He is the second person of color to be mayor of Long Beach, after Republican Eunice Sato, a Japanese American who served from 1980 to 1982.
+A former member of the Long Beach City Council, he was vice mayor from 2012 to 2014.

+Garcia was elected to the United States House of Representatives in the 2022 midterm elections.
+He is the first Peruvian American to be elected to Congress, and was one of the leading figures in the expulsion of George Santos.

 Early life

-Garcia was born in Lima.
-He immigrated to the United States with his mother at age 5.
+Robert Julio Garcia was born in Lima, Peru, on December 2, 1977.
+He arrived in the United States with his mother in 1982, at age 5, on Visitors Visas.
+They became undocumented when they overstayed their visas.
+In 1986, through the immigration reform act they applied for Green Cards.

 His mother and aunt worked in many jobs, such as housekeepers, to support the family.
-Garcia attended California State University, Long Beach, where he became president of the Associated Students, was an active member of the Delta Chi fraternity, and graduated with a degree in communication studies.
+Garcia graduated from Covina High School in 1995, then attended California State University, Long Beach, where he became president of the Associated Students, was an active member of the Delta Chi fraternity, and graduated with a degree in communication studies.
+During college in his early 20s, Garcia became a United States citizen.

-He continued his education at the University of Southern California where he received a Master's Degree, and later became a public information officer at Long Beach City College.
+Garcia continued his education at the University of Southern California where he received a master's degree, and later became a public information officer at Long Beach City College.
 Garcia received his Doctor of Education degree in educational policy from California State University, Long Beach, in 2010.
 He has taught courses in communication and public policy at the University of Southern California, California State University, Long Beach, and Long Beach City College.